 When You Think About The Process of Improving Your Health Do You Envision…

 Yourself huffing and puffing, eating chicken and broccoli, and generally being miserable the entire time?
-Do you consider it a temporary thing, something that you only have to do for a short time and then your done with it?
+Do you consider it a temporary thing, something that you only have to do for a short time, and then you’re done with it?
 Is it this long, hard, and difficult process that you already believe will not be fun?

 I want you to brainstorm some ways for making this process more fun and enjoyable for yourself.